shopware/docs/guides/plugins/plugins/framework/data-handling/add-custom-complex-data.md

 Your custom entity definition should be placed inside a folder named after the domain it handles, e.g. "Checkout" if you were to include a Checkout entity.
 Thus, a good location for this example could be in a directory like this: `<plugin root>/src/Core/Content/Example`
 This will also be the case for the `Entity` class itself, as well as the `EntityCollection` class, but those are explained later in this guide.

 Start of with creating a new file named `ExampleDefinition.php` in the directory `<plugin root>/src/Core/Content/Example/ExampleDefinition.php`.
-Below you'll see our example definition, which is explained afterwards:
+Below you can see our example definition, which is explained afterwards:

 {% code title="<plugin root>/src/Core/Content/Example/ExampleDefinition.php" %}